Buttermilk Pancakes for Brunch

 A light and fluffy recipe for buttermilk pancakes made with fresh eggs, buttermilk, and melted butter.
 Serve for breakfast or brunch.
 Buttermilk in the recipe makes a moist, light pancake.
 That’s also the secret to a great tasting pancake.
-You can also find other recipes for pancakes here.

 If the thought of one more frozen pancake from a box makes your nose wrinkle, you will be surprised at how easy these buttermilk pancakes are to make from scratch.
 Even if you feel your cooking skills could improve, give this recipe a try the next weekend you have a morning free with your family.

 One of the keys to a great pancake is starting with a solid recipe.
 Buttermilk is one of the ingredients that help to make pancakes light an fluffy.
 In the recipe below, melted butter gives it a rich taste that may be missing from other recipes you have tried.

 Another key to making a great pancake is frying them on the first side just until bubbles appear and the edges begin to set.
 Flip them as soon as you can get the spatula under the pancake.
 All it takes is a bit of practice and you will be turning out great pancakes.

 As far as whether you need to double this recipe; figure about two pancakes per person for most people, three to four per person if you have some hungry guys in the house.

 Top them with your choice of maple, blueberry, or apple cinnamon flavored syrups, a dollop of whipped cream, and perhaps a dash of ground cinnamon on top.
 Serve with sausage or bacon on the side and a glass of your favorite fruit juice.
 Pancakes are filling, so no need to make too much more to complete this meal.

 Are you crazy for pancakes or know someone who is?
 Check out these awesome pancake shirts on Etsy and show your love of pancakes.
 On Etsy you can find so much more than just crafts.
 Check it out.